 Arup opened an office in Copenhagen in 2012 following years of work on the Cityringen Metro project, and further expanded following its involvement in the Crown Princess Mary’s Bridge project.
 The office currently has 14 open projects located within Denmark and Scandinavia.

-Office teams include Architecture, BIM, Bridges and Highways, Civil, Digital, Geotechnical, Indoor Climate Design, Mechanical, Electrical, Public Health, Project Management, Structures, Tunnels and Metros, and each team works on both Buildings and Infrastructure projects.
-The office is particularly proud of its focus on Sustainable Development Goals (SDGs) and each project commences with an SDG review.
+Our extraordinary collective provides expertise across Architecture, BIM, Bridges and Highways, Civil, Digital, Geotechnical, Indoor Climate Design, Mechanical, Electrical, Public Health, Project Management, Structures, Tunnels and Metros, and each team works on both Buildings and Infrastructure projects.

 71 Staff located in Denmark